-Individual forms are floor exercises practiced by classical karate students to improve balance, coordination, memory, motor-skill development, focus, posture, ki'ai, and theatrical presentation skills.
-Judges score competitors on their technical precision, focus, balance, power, and overall presentation.
-In weapons events, judges consider the elements of weapon control and manipulation in addition to the other criteria.
+Individual forms are floor exercises practiced by martial arts students to improve balance, coordination, memory, motor-skill development, focus, posture, ki'ai, and theatrical presentation skills.
+Judges score competitors on several aspects that include but are not limited to; their technical precision, focus, balance, power, and overall presentation.
+In weapons events, judges consider the elements of weapon control, application, and manipulation in addition to the other criteria.

 Judging forms is not an exact science and it's harder than it looks.
 As in all sports, though maybe more here, there is a degree of 'how the judges see it.'
-Competitors should focus on doing their best, learning from their experience, and exercising good sportsmanship.
-For parents, the most important thing is to cheer for all competitors.
+Competitors should focus on doing their best, learning from their experience, and exercising their leadership skills and resilience.
+For parents, the most important thing is to cheer for all competitors and support their participant ensuring the event is a positive experience for all involved.